koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_8.md

-The image presents a framework linking competitive factors valued by customers to corresponding performance objectives that operations need to excel in for effective supply chain management.
+The slide presents a framework linking competitive factors valued by customers to corresponding performance objectives that operations need to excel in for effective supply chain management.

 - **Low Price**: Tied to the performance objective of **Cost**, indicating that operations should focus on minimizing costs to offer competitive pricing.